-Fabulously fun FREE events happen at Deep Roots, throughout the day Friday, Saturday and Sunday.
+Fabulous FREE events happen at Deep Roots Music Festival throughout the day Friday, Saturday and Sunday.

-If you check out the Farmers’ Market on Saturday, 8:30am to 1pm, you’ll catch more Deep Roots’ music there, and you should think about picking up some of the great local food choices for a picnic in Clock Park later – after the parade.
+If you check out the Farmers’ Market on Saturday, 8:30am to 1pm, you’ll catch more Deep Roots music there, from Jacques Surette, Zuffalo, Jamie Junger and the Jungernauts, Barncat, and The Chimney Swifts.
+And, you should think about picking up some of the great local food choices for a picnic in Clock Park later – after the parade.

 Parade Prep – Crafts

 Explore your creative side – prepare for the parade by either making crafts or putting on costumes and playing with giant puppets.